mohasarc/workers-pool/README.md

 }
 ```

-In `asyncFuncs.js` we pass the absolute path of the file containing the function as well as its name
+In /asyncFuncs.js we pass the absolute path of the file containing the function as well as its name
-to `getAsyncFunc` to create a Promis-based Asynchronous version of it.
+to `getAsyncFunc()` to create a Promis-based Asynchronous version of it.
 ```js
 // asyncFuncs.js
 const path = require('path');